 In an email response to St. Lawrence, the O&P Street project team expressed and understanding for his frustrations, but essentially said there was little they could do because of unexpected delays.

 "Work must continue on other blocks to keep the overall project on schedule," they wrote in an email, which St. Lawrence shared on the forum.

-One of those delays involves the severely deteriorated state of many of the historic streetcar rails.
+One of those delays involves the .
 One of the O and P Street Project's goals is to maintain the historic integrity of the existing streetcar tracks as the roads are repaved.